Call 24/7

 Services:

-Spectracare Outpatient is a suboxone drug treatment clinic in Eufaula, Alabama situated in the 36027 zip code.
+Spectracare Outpatient is a suboxone drug treatment center in Eufaula, Alabama situated in the 36027 zip code.

 Location: 133 North Orange Avenue, Eufaula, AL 36027 in Barbour County